guillaumelfn/ai/README.md

 # ai

+**DISCLAIMER**

- * Program: AI Linux Assistant
+  Program: AI Linux Assistant
- * Author: Guillaume R @ GIMO
+  Author: Guillaume R @ GIMO
- * Description: This program serves as a GPT-powered assistant for Linux
+  Description: This program serves as a GPT-powered assistant for Linux
- *              systems, designed to provide intelligent and interactive
- *              functionality to users.
-It integrates AI capabilities to
- *              enhance productivity and automate tasks within a Linux
+               systems, designed to provide intelligent and interactive functionality to users.
+It integrates AI capabilities to enhance productivity and automate tasks within a Linux environment.

- *              environment.
- *
- * License: This software is licensed for non-commercial use only.
+  License: This software is licensed for non-commercial use only.
- *          Redistribution, modification, and use in any form for commercial
- *          purposes are strictly prohibited.
+           Redistribution, modification, and use in any form for commercial purposes are strictly prohibited.

- *
- * Disclaimer: This program is provided "as is" without any warranty of any kind,
+  Disclaimer: This program is provided "as is" without any warranty of any kind,
- *             either express or implied, including but not limited to the
- *             implied warranties of merchantability and fitness for a
+              either express or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.

- *             particular purpose.
- *
- * Requirements:
+  Requirements:
- *  - GCC Compiler
+   - GCC Compiler
- *  - json-c, libcurl
+   - json-c, libcurl
- *  - Linux Operating System
+   - Linux Operating System
- *  - outgoing firewall access to OpenAI API servers
+   - outgoing firewall access to OpenAI API servers

- *
- * Usage:
+  Usage:
- *  1. Compile and install : make
+   1. Compile and install : make
- *  2. Edit /etc/ai/ai.conf and install your OpenAI key
+   2. Edit /etc/ai/ai.conf and install your OpenAI key
- *  3. Run the executable: ai please echo Hello world !
+   3. Run the executable: ai please echo Hello world !
- *

-AI Linux assistant for your shell needs (For sysadmins really)
+**AI Linux assistant for your shell needs (For sysadmins really)**

 **INSTALL**